 - An electrocardiogram (ECG).
 This is a tracing of the electrical activity of the heart.
 It sometimes shows typical patterns if you have pericarditis.

-- An echocardiogram, which is an ultrasound scan of the heart.
-This shows the structure of the heart and surrounding tissues.
+- An echocardiogram.
+This is an ultrasound scan of the heart.
+It shows the structure of the heart and surrounding tissues.
 It can detect if any fluid has built up between the layers of pericardium, which is typical of pericarditis.

 - If a large pericardial effusion develops, a sample of the fluid may be taken with a needle and syringe and analysed for infections such as TB.